Comprehensive guides

 • Strollers They can be carried in the cabin (if foldable and compact) or in the hold.
 They are usually returned immediately after landing to facilitate your movement within the airport.

-• Umbrella beds and travel beds : Allowed in the hold at no additional cost on most airlines
+• Umbrella beds and travel beds : allowed in the hold at no extra charge on most airlines

 Baby food :

-• Infant milk : Allowed without quantity limit if industrially packaged (sealed boxes of powdered milk, cartons of liquid milk)
+• Infant milk : permitted without quantity limit if industrially packaged (sealed boxes of powdered milk, cartons of liquid milk)

-• Water : Allowed for preparing baby bottles (the 100ml limit rules do not apply to feeding babies)
+• Water : authorized for preparing baby bottles (the 100ml limit rules do not apply to feeding babies)

-• Prepared baby bottles Accepted in the cabin, agents may ask you to taste them at security.
+• Prepared baby bottles While accepted in the cabin, agents may ask you to taste them at security.

-• Compotes and snacks for children Allowed in their original sealed packaging
+• Compotes and snacks for children : permitted in their original sealed packaging

-Practical advice Keep all baby food and milk in a clear, easily accessible bag for security checks.
+Practical advice Keep all food and baby formula in a clear, easily accessible bag for security checks.
 Always bring enough for the trip, as local brands may differ.
-However, Mauritian supermarkets stock major international brands of infant formula (Nestlé, Blédina, Guigoz) if you need to restock while there.
+However, Mauritian supermarkets stock major international brands of infant formula if you need to replenish your supply while there.

 3. Products subject to authorization or permit